istio/istio/docs/tutorials/index.md

 # Tutorials

-The Tutorials section contains pages that show how to accomplish specific reasonably significant goals within Istio.
+Tutorials shows you how to accomplish specific reasonably significant goals within Istio.
-Typically a tutorial has several sections, each of which has a sequence of steps.
+Typically a tutorial has several parts, each of which has a sequence of steps.